Skip to main content

 You will be notified if there is further information needed or if there are questions about your application.
 The committee will provide a reason if the grant is not approved.

-All events and programs supported by the Academic Partner Grant will participate in an IUAA satisfaction survey.
+All events and programs supported by the Academic Partner Grant may participate in an IUAA satisfaction survey.
 Your satisfaction will be available to you 30 days post-event.

 • Overall, how satisfied are you with your recent IUAA experience/event?
 (0-10 score)